Online Patient Triage in Dermatology: Technology and Benefits

 Patients receive better quality of care since it is easy to get a second opinion if needed, improving the decision-making process.

-Better patient outcomes affects patients and clinicians equally.
+Better patient outcomes affect patients and clinicians equally.
 Patients get faster treatment, and staff maximizes job satisfaction by always being prepared for the next consultation.

 5. Improved efficiency

-With an asynchronous or store-and-forward teledermatology platform, dermatology providers can review each case, and up to 20 cases per hour3, and thereby see more patients in a normal workday.
+With an asynchronous or store-and-forward teledermatology platform, dermatology providers can increase productivity by up to 20%, and thereby see more patients in a normal workday.
 It allows providers to for example conduct prescription renewal visits virtually.

 Due to its many advantages to patients and providers, private insurance companies reimburse telemedicine services at a comparable rate to face-to-face consultations.